23 Mar Adding & subtracting positive and negative numbers

 This means because we are adding to a negative the number is getting close to zero.

-By doing this it appears the number is actually getting smaller rather than bigger
+By doing this it appears the number is getting smaller rather than bigger

 -27+5 = -22

-But if you understand that when the weather has been bitterly cold, by adding a few degrees of warmth isn’t enough to regard it as warm it sort of makes a bit more sense… I hope.
+But if you understand that when the weather has been bitterly cold, by adding a few degrees it still isn’t enough to regard it as warm.

 Another way of thinking about it is in terms of lending someone some money.